The Disconnect Between School and the World of Work

 A power struggle emerges when a teacher, or a parent, tries to ‘push’ a student to try harder.
 I’ve tried.
 It’s draining for all involved.
 It sucks.
 It doesn’t work.
 Why doesn’t it work?
 Because motivation is a push energy, whereas inspiration is a pull energy.
 A student can ‘push themselves’ (i.e. motivate themselves) to test their own limits through positive self-talk, and a teacher can ‘pull’ (i.e. inspire) a student into a lesson with a powerful story.
 But when a teacher tries to motivate (i.e. “push”) a student to try harder, it’s unsustainable and largely ineffective.

-History is the study of collective trauma…and you want me to make these pain-infused topics of past trauma “fun”?
-Is it right to make a joke of learning about the suffering of human beings at the hands of cruel, emotionally disconnected leaders and traders…simply because students feel entitled to be “motivated” by the teacher, who they see as being responsible for “making the lesson fun” for them?
+In my mind, school History is the study of collective trauma…and you want me to make these pain-infused topics of people’s trauma “fun”?
+Is it right to make a joke of learning about the suffering of human beings at the hands of cruel, emotionally disconnected leaders and traders…simply because a minority of students feel entitled to be “motivated” by the teacher, who they see as being responsible for “making the lesson fun” for them?

 Personally, I believe it’s immoral to aim for most History lessons to be “fun”, because of the nature and gravitas of the material.